-If you search websites about applying for jobs, applying for jobs online, or resume tips, things start to look the same.
+If you search for websites about applying for job, job interview tips or resume advice, things start to look the same.

 There are many tips out there about performing well in job interviews and having the best resume, but sometimes you can get information overload and do too much.

-Here are two basic lists that will cover your bases, but not have you do too much when going to a job interview or creating a resume:
+Here are two essential lists that will cover your bases but not have you do too much when going to a job interview, whether it’s in-person or a video interview, or creating a resume.

 Job Interview Tips

-Dress Conservatively.
-Wear nice dress pants, dressier shirt, no big jewelry or accessories.
+- Dress Conservatively.
+Wear nice dress pants, a dressier shirt, no big jewelry or accessories.

-Be Polite.
-Shake the interviewer’s hand.
-Don’t sit until you are invited to.
+- Be Polite.
+Be proactive and shake the interviewer’s hand.
 Don’t slouch in your chair.
 Don’t use slang words.
 Be polite, positive and professional throughout the interview.

-Know Your Schedule.
+- Know Your Schedule.
 Know what days and times you are available to work.
 The employer will ask.
-Flexibility is an asset, because the more you are available, the easier it is for them to set a work schedule.
-Also, have a plan of how you are going to get to and from work, if you don’t have your own car.
+Flexibility is an asset because the more you are available, the easier it is for them to set a work schedule.
+Also, have a plan of how you will get to and from work if you don’t have a car.

 - Make sure you have a lot of “white space” on your resume.
 You don’t want it to be too crowded.